DamianNextJs/ff15gg/README.md

 - Persistent caching to reduce API requests
 - Responsive design with Tailwind CSS
 - Hover tooltip for summoner spells, runes and items
+- Show search bar in navbar on desktop while navigating away from "home"
+- Sidebar drawer with user card showing logged-in status
+- User card provides a menu with several links
+- Sidebar drawer includes a search bar for mobile
+- Login functionality with Google OAuth
+- Privacy Policy Page
+- Terms of Service Page

 ---